Free Arizona Rental Lease Agreement Templates | PDF | Word

 Arizona Rental Lease Agreement Templates

-The Arizona lease agreement is a contract that is fulfilled when a landlord (lessor) would like to grant a tenant (lessee) the right to reside within their property in return for a monthly fee.
-There are several different lease agreements available that vary in the type of property being rented, length of the term, and provisions set forth within the document.
+An Arizona lease agreement is a contract that is fulfilled when a landlord (lessor) wants to grant a tenant (lessee) the right to reside within their property in return for a monthly fee.
 The lessee will typically be requested to complete a rental application before they are accepted as a viable candidate to rent/lease the desired property.

 Lease Agreements by Type